 Evenings are taken care of at the town's cinema where you can catch the latest movie or if you fancy a show, head to the Princess Pavilion where fabulous live music and theatre is on offer all-year-round.

-Some people prefer to do their own thing on holiday – wake up when they want, eat when they want... and for those free spirits, we have a fabulous selection of properties in and around Falmouth.
-If you relish the thought of waking up in the morning to the sound of the sea, have a look at our selections of coastal and country properties.
+If you relish the thought of waking up in the morning to the sound of the sea, have a look at our selection of coastal and country properties.
 But fear not, those who like to be close to the action – we have properties just minutes away from Falmouth’s hub of restaurants, cafes and bars, perfect for a lazy brunch before discovering the town.
 The idyllic Falmouth Coachmans Loft, is just yards from the water and makes the perfect romantic bolthole.

 If we've persuaded you that your next escape should be to the delightful West Cornwall coast, our selection of accommodation in and around Falmouth will be sure to greet you with a traditional Cornish welcome.